sl2902/xetra/README.md

-# Xetra trading exchange - Stock price analyis
+# Xetra trading exchange - Stock price analysis
 This project was created as part of finale for the DataTalksClub - Data Engineering Zoomcamp 4 week course.
 [Xetra](https://www.xetra.com/xetra-en/) is a tradding platform operated by the Frankfurt tock Exchange based in Frankfurt, Germany.
 It allows trading in all financial instruments including shares, ETFs and ETPs.
 It has a significant market share throught Europe

 ## Problem Description